Land Trust of the Eastern Panhandle:

 The Land Trust of the Eastern Panhandle was formed in 1994 to provide landowners and concerned citizens with a powerful tool to safeguard farmland, open space, scenic views, parkland and historic landscapes for future generations.

-A private, non-profit, tax-exempt organization, the Land Trust was founded and is governed by a volunteer board of local residents from Berkeley, Jefferson and Morgan counties.
+A private, non-profit, tax-exempt organization, the Land Trust was incorporated in 1995 in West Virginia and is governed by a volunteer board of local residents from Berkeley, Jefferson and Morgan counties.
 The Land Trust uses a formula that has been successful all over the country, providing landowners flexible and creative legal methods to protect land.
 The primary method, a perpetual conservation easement, has potential income and estate tax benefits.

-OUR MISSION is to encourage people to preserve open space and rural landscapes in West Virginiaís Eastern Panhandle.
-We use private voluntary initiatives through education to:
+OUR MISSION is to encourage people to preserve open space and rural landscapes in West Virginia’s Eastern Panhandle.
+We use landowner voluntary initiatives and education to:

 - Preserve the scenic beauty and historic character that have long made this region attractive to people;